-In order to answer these questions, we will need to look at the process of small business accounting (more on the difference between bookkeeping and accounting).
-We will also look at when it becomes necessary to hire someone to do the bookkeeping and accounting for you and finish by summarizing the benefits of implementing a well-oiled accounting structure, even for very small businesses, outlining the true accounting fees for a small business that owners need to keep in mind.
+To answer the above question, we’ll need to look at small business accounting as a process.
+We’ll also look at when it becomes necessary to hire a small business accountant or a bookkeeper – someone to do the bookkeeping and accounting for you.
+Ultimately, we’ll summarize the benefits of implementing a well-oiled accounting structure, outlining the accounting fees and small business expenses that owners need to keep in mind.

 Everything you need to know about small business accounting starts and ends with your business bank account.
-Double-entry bookkeeping, transaction-recording, reconciliation, getting invoices paid and bills covered – the entire process is centered around making sure that your actual bank account situation is balanced with what is recorded in your books.
-That’s why opening a business bank account is an important first step – in case you don’t have one yet, learn how to do it here.
+Double-entry bookkeeping, transaction recording, reconciliation, getting invoices paid and bills covered – the entire process is centered around making sure that your bank account is in balance with your books records.
+That’s why opening a business bank account is a significant first step.

 If you sell services, most of your accounting will revolve around transactions.
-If you are in retail, you will have to pay a lot of attention to keeping the inventory clean – it’s a science in itself.
+If you’re in retail, you’ll have to pay a lot of attention to keeping the inventory clean – it’s a whole separate branch of science.
 If the word inventory alone frightens you, I recommend reading a detailed how-to accounting guide for retail stores.

 - You record transactions in your books.
-An increasing number of business owners do not do it by hand and can record the transactions themselves, without using the help of a bookkeeper, by subscribing to a service like QuickBooks (starting from $25 a month), and utilizing add-ons such as Synder, which eliminate the manual data entry for online transactions.
+An increasing number of business owners don’t do it by hand and can record the transactions themselves – without using the help of a small business accountant or bookkeeper – by subscribing to accounting automation software like QuickBooks (starting from $25 a month) or Synder, which eliminates the manual data entry for online transactions.

 - After all of the transactions have been recorded, you can reconcile your accounts, which is very important for maintaining an overview of your financial health, and getting ready for the tax season.

 - When transactions have been recorded and bank accounts reconciled, you can generate important financial reports, such as the balance sheet and profit and loss statement.